shanebdavis/mxp/src/TreeNode/METRICS_README.md

 - C: calculatedMetrics.readinessLevel = 5 (setMetrics override)
 - D: calculatedMetrics.readinessLevel = 2 (setMetrics override)
 - E: calculatedMetrics.readinessLevel = 3 (setMetrics override)
-- B: calculatedMetrics.readinessLevel = 2 (min of D and E)
+- B: calculatedMetrics.readinessLevel = 2.5 (average of D and E bounded to [2,3])
-- A: calculatedMetrics.readinessLevel = 2 (min of B and C)
+- A: calculatedMetrics.readinessLevel = 2.5 (average of B and C bounded to [2,3])
 ```

+This calculation method provides several benefits:

+1. It maintains the core principle that a problem's readiness level is fundamentally limited by its least-ready sub-problem
+2. It provides more granular feedback about progress within each readiness level
+3. It encourages balanced progress across sub-problems
+4. It makes progress visible even when some sub-problems are stuck at lower levels

 ## Efficient Updates